glacials/twos.dev/src/cold/apple.md

 and the wrong parking lot (15 minutes of walking wrong) for a store in a large shopping center.

-I’m continuing to give it chances because I know more data helps, but for tight schedules I go back to Google Maps.

 Then there's the other dimension of Google Maps: reviews, photos, menus, ordering, and reservations.
 Apple is a generation behind here; their purchase of Yelp means they inherit photos & reviews, but even that can't beat the